Senior Leadership

 Mirtha E. Alberto serves as the Senior Director of the Budget & Cost Analysis section of the Office of Research and Economic Development (ORED).
 Ms. Alberto joined our team in 2005, but was no stranger to FIU.
 Mirtha graduated with a Bachelor’s Degree in Management Information Systems from FIU’s College of Business Administration in 1991.
 In this capacity, she manages the budget for the internal operations of the Office of Research and Economic Development, and all of its university-wide research commitments as well as those of the FIU Research Foundation.
 Her group coordinates the resolutions of exceptions, processes month-end and year-end transactions, distributes F&A overhead returns to the colleges, monitors operations spending and research spending on allocated stimulus and carry forward funds, enters data for research proposals, awards, agreements, subcontracts, tracks expenses and reconciles C&G department ids, and coordinates time & effort certifications.
 Mirtha serves as a liaison on university-wide system implementation of projects.
 She also coordinates professional employee development activities and team building events for the ORED.

-Christopher Grayson, Director, Research Integrity
+Christopher Grayson, Senior Director, Research Integrity

 Christopher Grayson joined the Office of Research and Economic Development in 2004.
-He serves as the Director for the Office of Research Integrity, and is responsible for overseeing the regulatory requirements of several research compliance areas.
+He serves as the Senior Director for the Office of Research Integrity, and is responsible for overseeing the regulatory requirements of several research compliance areas.
 These areas include the Institutional Review Board (IRB), the Institutional Animal Care and Use Committee, the Institutional Biosafety Committee, Responsible Conduct of Research, and Research Misconduct.
 Prior to working at FIU, he administered research compliance at the University of Central Florida.
 He earned his Bachelor of Science degree in Management Information Systems from the University of Central Florida and later earned his Master of Business Administration from Florida International University.
 He has also earned a Certification as an IRB Manager (CIM) from the National Association of IRB Managers and a Certification as an IRB Professional (CIP) from the Council for Certification of IRB Professionals.
 Mr. Grayson has been a recipient of the FIU Opportunity Award, a recognition awarded by the President of FIU.
 He is a member of several professional organizations, including the Public Responsibility in Medicine and Research.

-Robert Hacker is the Cofounder and Director of StartUP FIU, a university-wide initiative to foster innovation and entrepreneurship at Florida International University, where he has taught undergraduate and graduate courses for fifteen years.
+Robert Hacker is the Cofounder and Senior Director of StartUP FIU, a university-wide initiative to foster innovation and entrepreneurship at Florida International University, where he has taught undergraduate and graduate courses for fifteen years.
 He devotes much of his time to commercializing faculty research in emerging technology through venture capital investment, corporate partnerships and federal grants.
 Prior to StartUP FIU he ran One Laptop per Child, an MIT worldwide learning project, and built a billion-dollar public company in Indonesia.
 He also taught an IAP course at MIT Sloan for seven years and the local and national program for Goldman Sachs 10KSB.
 He is the author of two books on traditional and social entrepreneurship and a frequent speaker on the 4th Industrial Revolution and related topics in technology, innovation, education, and social impact.

-Peter Hernandez serves as the Director of Technology Management and Commercialization, and provides overall leadership and direction for patents and licensing.
+Peter Hernandez serves as the Senior Director of Technology Management and Commercialization, and provides overall leadership and direction for patents and licensing.
 He plans, develops, directs, and assesses the University’s Intellectual Property portfolio, including generation of licensing revenues.
 Mr. Hernandez also coordinates cooperative ventures with businesses and industries to promote FIU technology, facilitate industry-university collaboration and technology transfer, and advance the commercial use of FIU intellectual property.
 Peter earned a BSEE from the University of Miami, an MBA from Florida International University, and a JD from the University of Miami.
 He is a member of the Texas, Florida and District of Columbia bar associations, and is registered with the United States Patent and Trademark Office.
 Mr. Hernandez has over 30 years of experience in industry, engineering and intellectual property management, including transactional matters, business negotiations, patents, trademarks, trade secrets, and copyrights.
 He has negotiated agreements, licensing and technology transfers with universities, as well as provided numerous training sessions and presentations on all aspects of intellectual property.
 Prior to joining FIU, Peter worked as Chief Patent Counsel or Senior Counsel for companies such as Eastman Kodak, Goodrich Corporation, Texas Instruments, EndoSonics Corporation, and Motorola.

-Regnier A. Jurado, Director, Research Management Solutions
+Regnier A. Jurado, Senior Director, Research Management Solutions

-An FIU alumnus with over 15 years of experience in research and financial administration, Mr. Regnier Jurado is the Director of Research Management Solutions.
+An FIU alumnus with over 15 years of experience in research and financial administration, Mr. Regnier Jurado is the Senior Director of Research Management Solutions.
 In this role, he serves emerging research units, research centers and faculty in strategic research areas with functions such as finance, purchasing, travel, human resources, facilities and overall post award project administration.
 His unit assists FIU researchers who are responsible for large research operations by directly assisting in the execution of grants and contracts in areas pertaining to human resources, purchasing, travel and other grant-related activities that require interaction and support from other FIU service units.
 Regnier rejoined FIU in September 2016 after serving the University of California, San Francisco for 6.5 years, where he held the position of Associate Director of Research Management Services.
 At FIU from 2005 to 2010, he held positions of Assistant Director of Research in the College of Arts, Sciences and Education, and Associate Director of Pre-Award in the Office of Research and Economic Development.

-TBD, Director, Post-Award
+Donna Kiley, Senior Director, Post-Award